Administrative Regulation Amendments

 - 902 KAR 48:020.
 Training and certification requirements for persons who perform lead-hazard detection or abatement.
-Incorporates application for certification for an individual seeking certification as a lead-hazard inspector, risk assessor, supervisor, project designer, abatement worker or sampling technician and the application for lead-hazard company certification.
+Incorporates application for certification for lead-hazard inspector, risk assessor, supervisor, project designer, abatement worker or sampling technician and the application for lead-hazard company certification.

 - 902 KAR 48:030.
-Accreditation of training programs and providers of educational programs for individuals who perform lead-hazard detection and abatement.
+Accreditation of training programs and education providers for individuals who perform lead-hazard detection and abatement.
 Incorporates the application for lead-hazard training accreditation, ensures statutory compliance.

 - 902 KAR 48:040.
-Lead-hazard abatement permit fees, permit requirements and procedures, and standards for performing lead-hazard detection and abatement.
-Clarifies requirements for an abatement floor plan and cites Environmental Protection Agency (EPA) hazard values to ensure state-federal continuity.
+Lead-hazard abatement permit fees, requirements, procedures and standards for performing lead-hazard detection and abatement.
+Clarifies requirements for an abatement floor plan and cites Environmental Protection Agency hazard values to ensure state-federal continuity.

-A copy of these administrative regulations will be posted on the Legislative Research Commission website in coming weeks.
+A copy of these administrative regulations can be found on the Legislative Research Commission website.

 COVID-19 Update on Certifications